Restoring UPS battery with high voltage. UPS battery restoration. Recovery instructions

 • Syringe with a needle.

-We take out the battery from the UPS.
+Remove the battery from the UPS.

 Based on materials from the site: habrahabr.ru